tomstafford/psy6422/docs/060-coding.md

 Functions always do the same thing, but give different results depending on the inputs (depending on the "arguments you pass to the function").

-You can write your own functions, and then use them again and again ("call them again and again").
+You can write your own functions, and then use them ("call them") again and again.
 Here is the general form of a function

 ```r